Still losing jobs because enquiries sit in email for hours?

 What happens if WhatsApp delivery fails?

 Web2Phone falls back to email.
-If email delivery also fails, the submission is kept in your dashboard as queued/failed.
+If email delivery also fails, the submission is kept in your dashboard as queued or failed.

 Do I have to rebuild my form?